-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Crime Insurance in Denver

-Commercial Crime Insurance Risk Factors in Denver
+About Commercial Crime Insurance in Denver, CO

 Commercial crime insurance in Colorado is built to address financial losses from employee theft, embezzlement, forgery, alteration, computer fraud, funds transfer fraud, and money and securities losses.
 The policy is not a substitute for general liability, and the product guidance provided here says general liability does not cover employee theft, fraud, or embezzlement.
 In Colorado, coverage terms still vary by carrier and by endorsement, so a policy for a Fort Collins professional office may look different from one written for a Denver restaurant or an Aurora retail location.
 Some forms can also include social engineering fraud and client property held in your care, but those additions depend on the policy wording and endorsements.
-Colorado does not have a state-mandated commercial crime form in the data provided, and the state-specific guidance says coverage requirements may vary by industry and business size.
+Colorado does not have a state-mandated commercial crime form listed here, and the state-specific guidance says coverage requirements may vary by industry and business size.
 That means a business in Colorado should review whether its policy includes employee theft coverage in Colorado, forgery and alteration coverage in Colorado, computer fraud coverage in Colorado, funds transfer fraud coverage in Colorado, and money and securities coverage in Colorado before binding.
 Because Colorado is regulated by the Colorado Division of Insurance, businesses should compare terms carefully and confirm that the policy matches how money moves through the company, especially if staff handle deposits, remote payments, checks, or wire instructions across multiple locations.

 Coverage Included